Decay (professional wrestling)

-Decay is a professional wrestling stable in Impact Wrestling, consisting of Black Taurus, Crazzy Steve, Rosemary, Havok, (who also appears as her split personality, Jessicka) and Taya Valkyrie.
+Decay was a professional wrestling stable that performed in Total Nonstop Action Wrestling (TNA).

-They made their debut on January 26, 2016 as a trio also involving Abyss.
+They made their debut on January 26, 2016 as the trio of Abyss, Crazzy Steve and Rosemary.
 As members of the stable, Abyss and Crazzy Steve won the TNA World Tag Team Championship, while Rosemary won the TNA Knockouts Championship.
-In early 2021, Decay reunited as a duo without Abyss who is now working for WWE, adding Black Taurus to the group on February 9 of that year, and Havok on July 15.
+In early 2021, Decay reunited as a duo without Abyss who had left the company, adding Black Taurus to the group on February 9 of that year, and Havok on July 15.
+Rosemary and Havok would go on to win the Impact Knockouts Tag Team Championship along with Taya Valkyrie as The Death Dollz.